 On the technical side are Angular, Django, Python, and Sass.
 Almost the entire interface is built with Angular using the REST API.

 WellCaster has different UIs based on user type: coaches and clients.
-The most interesting part of the project is the coach part, where a user can compose a training program using our flexible editor.
+The most interesting part of the project is the coach part (personal trainer client management software), where a user can compose a training program using our flexible editor.

 Training program consists of days; for each day, the coach can set one or multiple goals to achieve.
 Goals can be very different, from having a healthy breakfast to running a marathon.
 The editor is based on Angular and uses an extensible back-end API we built to support different types of goals.